nomemory/java-interview-questions/README.md

 * What is **Spring Integration** ?
 Give example of a Scenario where you would propose to use **Spring Integration** ?
 * What is **Spring Batch** ?
 Give example of a Scenario where you would propose to use **Spring Batch** ?
 * What is **Spring Security** ?
 Give example of a Scenario where you would propose to use **Spring Security** ?

+### Microservices

+* What are the advantages and disadvantages of using a Microservice based architecture ?
+> **Advantages**: Improved Scalability, Fault Isolation, Localised Complexity, Increased Agility, Simplified Debugging and Maintenance, Smaller Development Teams, etc.
+>
+> **Disadvantages**: Complexity (e.g.: Dependencies), Requires accurate pre-planning, End-to-end testing is difficult, Complex deployment procedures, etc.
+* What is an API Gateway ?
+What "problem" does it solve ?
+* What is a Circuit Breaker ?
+What "problem" does it solve ?
+How is the `@HystrixCommand` annotations works in a Spring Cloud implementation?
+* Explain the concept of **Observability** ?
+    * What is the **Log Aggregation** pattern ?
+What problem does it solve ?
+Can you give examples of **Log Aggregation** solutions (e.g.: AWS Cloud Watch) ?
+    * What is the **Application Metrics** pattern ?
+What problem does it solve ?
+What are the two models of aggregating metrics (push. vs pull) ?
+Can you give examples of **Application Metrics** solutions ?
+    * What is the **Distributed Tracing** pattern ?
+* You have applied the **Database per Service** pattern, so each microservice has its own database.
+Some business transactions are spanning over multiple services, so you need a mechanism to implement transaction that Span Services.
+How to implement transaction that span services ? (e.g.: **Saga Pattern**)
+* You have applied the **Database per Service** pattern, so each microservice has its own database.
+Additionally, you have implemented the **Event Sourcing** Pattern and data is no longer easily queryable.
+How to implement a query that retrieves data from multiple services in a micorservice architecture ? (e.g.: Command Query Responsibility Segregation - CQRS).

 ### Generic WEB